chinzhening/capstone-project/README.md

-# Capstone Project: Monte Carlo Methods with Applications to Finance
+# Capstone Project: Monte Carlo Methods and their Applications to Finance
 Repository for my MA4198 Capstone Project, read in Semester 1, AY2526 at NUS.
 Supervised by Prof. [Ren Weiqing](https://discovery.nus.edu.sg/3166-weiqing-ren).

 ## Overview